haxtheweb/edtechjoker/draft-outline.md

 - Using the NASA API discussed in class, render this data using Lit and it's `map` capability to walk through `Array`'s of data
 - https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/ - additional free APIs we can parse

-## Week 4 - Monolithic design, and where we've been with the web before
+## Week 4 - Monolithic design; aka maintaining legacy systems (aka everything made prior to last week)
 ## Tuesday
 - Time to review the NASA API solutions people came up with
 - In your teams; all 3 partners pick a new person to review code with